cinnData/DataSci/12. Recommender systems/README.md

 ### Knowledge-based recommender systems

 Finally, there are recommender systems based on matching customer requirements and technical information about the products recommended.
 A typical example is the digital camera.
-These **knowledge-based recommender systems** sometimes allow the customers send queries to the system.
+These **knowledge-based recommender systems** sometimes allow the customers to send queries to the system.